Skip to main content

 };

-It's natural to assume that an option list passed in to QueryBuilder as an Option[] would still be an Option[] when it gets to the subcomponent.
-However, React Query Builder's type generics only infer the type of the options within the list, not the type of the list itself.
+While it seems logical that an option list passed to QueryBuilder as Option[] would remain Option[] in subcomponents, React Query Builder's type generics only infer the option types within the list, not the list structure itself.

 tip

-All options in list-type props passed to subcomponents are guaranteed to include both name and value properties, even if they don't include one or the other in their original form on the corresponding QueryBuilder prop.
+All options in subcomponent props are guaranteed to include both name and value properties, even if the original QueryBuilder prop omitted one of them.

 As an example, consider this fields array: